 With Summer 17’ Salesforce has added a free (and viable) alternative to paid apps that integrate your email inbox with Salesforce – this new alternative is called Lightning for Gmail.
-With Lightning for Gmail clients can integrate their Gmail inbox with their Salesforce instance via a Chrome extension called Salesforce Lightning for Gmail.
-This extension creates a side panel which, after logging in, enables Users to search, edit, create and relate (emails to) records in Salesforce.
+With Lightning for Gmail, clients can integrate their Gmail inbox with their Salesforce instance via a Chrome extension called Salesforce Lightning for Gmail.
+This extension creates a side panel that, after logging in, enables users to search, edit, create, and relate (emails to) records in Salesforce.

 There are differences in functionality depending on whether or not a server-level synchronization is configured.
 This article will outline Lightning for Gmail functionality in two parts; (1) functionality available by installing only the Chrome extension (without a server synchronization) and (2) functionality available after a one-time sync configuration between Google and Salesforce servers.

 There is a lot of functionality that comes with Lightning for Gmail extension out-of-the-box:

 - Easily accessible side panel to search and maneuver (Create, Read, Update) Salesforce data from the inbox.

 - Create records via the “+” icon in the side panel Publisher.

 - Customize what can be created via Lightning for Gmail Setup menu under Email Application Publisher Layouts.

 - Click the icon to the right of “+” to open a new tab in Salesforce (specifically on the record you’re currently viewing in the side panel)

 - See Salesforce notifications via the bell icon